 We are no longer accepting new private swim lessons.
-Please check back in Fall 2021 to see program updates.
+Please check back in Spring 2022 to see program updates.

 Little Gamecocks Learn to Swim

-Little Gamecocks Learn to Swim will be cancelled for Summer 2021.
-Keep an eye out for future details in Spring and Summer 2022!
+Although Little Gamecocks Learn to Swim was not offered during Summer 2021, keep an eye out for future details in Spring and Summer 2022!

 Water Safety Lessons and Discussions